-- Where an allegation of bullying is reported to a member of staff this will always be reported to the Headteacher and/ or the Anti- bullying leader. - The Headteacher or Anti- Bullying leader will interview all parties concerned to ascertain whether bullying has taken place. - If bullying is deemed to have taken place then the Headteacher will speak to the perpetrator of this serious behaviour and it should stop immediately.
-Sanctions for the bullying will be put in place.
-Parents of both parties will be notified at this point. - If the bullying continues the Headteacher will hold a meeting with the perpetrator parents explaining the seriousness of the actions and possible consequences.
-Support will be given throughout to the child/ children being bullied - All disciplinary sanctions in accordance with the school's Behaviour Policy.
-These should be graded according to the seriousness of the incident but should send out a message that bullying is unacceptable. - This may vary according to the type of bullying and may involve other agencies where appropriate - At all times communication will be kept with parents/ carers - School will use a range of follow up responses and support appropriate to the situation for all involved such as - solution focused, restorative approach, circle of friends, individual work with victim, perpetrator and bystanders, referral to outside agencies if appropriate - School will liaise with the wider community if the bullying is taking place off the school premises i.e. in the case of cyberbullying or hate crime.
+- Where an allegation of bullying is reported to a member of staff this will always be reported to the Headteacher/Deputy Head teacher - The Headteacher or DHT will interview all parties concerned to ascertain whether bullying has taken place. - If bullying is deemed to have taken place then the Headteacher will speak to the perpetrator of this serious behaviour. - Parents of both parties will be notified at this point. - Actions/consequences will take place - Both parties will be offered support. - If the bullying continues the Headteacher will hold a meeting with the perpetrator parents explaining the seriousness of the actions and possible consequences.
+Support will be given throughout to the child/ children being bullied - All disciplinary actions/ consequences are in accordance with the school's Relationship and Behaviour Policy.
+These should be graded according to the seriousness of the incident but should send out a message that bullying is unacceptable.
+This may include; time out of class, withdrawal of activities at school, loss of playtime.
+Please see our relationship and behaviour policy for more information - This may vary according to the type of bullying and may involve other agencies where appropriate - At all times communication will be kept with parents/ carers

+- School will use a range of follow up responses and support appropriate to the situation for all involved such as emotion coaching, solution focused, restorative approach,PSHE, individual work with victim, perpetrator and bystanders, referral to outside agencies if appropriate - School will liaise with the wider community if the bullying is taking place off the school premises i.e. in the case of cyberbullying or hate crime.